 EtG Urine Alcohol Testing

 Ethyl Glucuronide (EtG) or ethanol is an ingredient found in beer, wine, and liquor produced by the fermentation of yeast, sugars, and starches.
 EtG testing is typically used to evaluate and monitor whether an individual is abstaining from the consumption of alcohol.
 EtG alcohol testing detects recent usage more accurately and for a longer period of time than standard testing (80 hours).
 Our EtG urine alcohol is performed by our partner laboratories LabCorp and Quest Diagnostics.
 The urine specimens are collected at one of our many drug testing centers.

 EtG Hair Alcohol Testing

 In hair alcohol testing, a hair sample is taken and then measured for levels of ethanol metabolites, which are produced when alcohol is metabolized.
 Working with our specialty laboratory, Expertox, located in Houston, Texas, we offer EtG hair alcohol testing.
 This testing has a lookback period of up to 90 days.
-Specimen collection is available at our drug testing centers in all areas of the United States.
+Specimen collection is available at our drug screening centers in all areas of the United States.

 Every one-half inch (1/2”) of head hair is approximately equivalent to a thirty (30) day timeframe.
 Body hair yields an approximate six (6) month timeframe.
 A standard hair test is 1 ½”, or 90 days, though longer time periods can be tested, depending on the length of the hair.
 The hair alcohol test measures average alcohol consumption over a period of approximately three months and can provide a behavioral indication of excessive use.